tranqv/mod_pcreposix/README.md

 + **make.sh** a Bash script.
 All the things (compiling, linking, running tests) will be executed after this command _./make.sh_

-Lastly, run all the tests (30+ cases, or add more whatever you want) by the command
+**3)** Run all the tests (30+ cases, or add more whatever you want) by the command
 + **./t_pcreposix_gen.sh ./t_pcreposix_01.exe**
-Make sure all the Bash scripts have the executable privilege, or add it using the _chmod +x_ command.
+Make sure all the Bash scripts have the executable permission, or add it using the _chmod +x_ command.

 Report on any bug of this code at viet204@mail.com.